 A look at some of their claims and how they compare with the facts:

 ROMNEY: "That stimulus didn't work.
 That stimulus didn't put more private-sector people to work."

-THE FACTS: There is no doubt that Obama's $800 billion-plus stimulus, enacted in February 2009, created both public-sector and private-sector jobs, even if not as many as its sponsors had hoped.
+THE FACTS: There is no doubt that Obama's more than $800 billion stimulus, enacted in February 2009, created both public-sector and private-sector jobs, even if not as many as its sponsors had hoped.
 The director of the nonpartisan Congressional Budget Office, Douglas Elmendorf, recently estimated that the stimulus saved or created more than 3 million jobs.
-Princeton University economist Alan Blinder and Mark Zandi, chief economist at Moody's Analytics, estimated that the stimulus, together with the bank bailout started by President George W. Bush and continued by Obama, saved or created more than 10 million jobs.
+Princeton economist Alan Blinder and Mark Zandi, chief economist at Moody's Analytics, estimated that the stimulus, together with the bank bailout started by President George W. Bush and continued by Obama, saved or created more than 10 million jobs.

 Part of the stimulus was directed toward retaining teachers and other public workers.
 But the package included plenty of construction and other "shovel-ready" projects with private workers, not public employees, wielding the shovels.

 OBAMA: "Our businesses have gone back to basics and created over 4 million jobs in the last 27 months."

 THE FACTS: True as far as it goes, but the claim inflates Obama's record of private-sector job creation by ignoring huge losses early in his presidency.